 | Follower collection (1K/page) | ~28.8M records | No specific cap, but $0.01/record | Cost |

-For read-heavy workloads at any meaningful scale, the monthly billing cap is the constraint you hit first.
-Rate limits only become the practical bottleneck for write operations or for high-concurrency pipelines using app-only auth with its lower per-app limits.
+For read-heavy work at any meaningful scale, the monthly billing cap is what you hit first, not the rate limit.
+Rate limits become the practical bottleneck mainly for writes and for high-concurrency pipelines on app-only auth with its lower per-app numbers.

-- Custom per-endpoint limits, typically significantly higher than standard
+- Custom per-endpoint limits, typically far higher than standard

 - Dedicated infrastructure and support